jet-dev-team/drupal-dockerizer/README.md

 ### Up containers

-To spin up your containers you can use `up.yml` playbook.
+To spin up your containers you can use the `up.yml` playbook.
 It's an equivalent of `docker-compose up` command.

 ```bash
 ansible-playbook up.yml